USask Senate

 Responsibilities

-- recommendations regarding the establishment or disestablishment of any college, school, or department;
+- recommendations regarding the establishment or disestablishment of any college, school or department;

-- the granting of honorary degrees; and
+- granting honorary degrees; and

-- non-academic student discipline
+- non-academic student discipline.

 Bylaws

-The senate responsibilities, procedures and regulations are outlined in the Senate Bylaws.
+Senate's responsibilities, procedures and regulations are outlined in the Senate Bylaws.

 Honorary Degrees